drewmard/ukb_vqtl/README.md

 run_GWAS.sh (run on cannes; local) \

 #### run vGWAS
+In the vGWAS setting, SNPs are tested one-by-one for association with the marginal variance of a quantitative phenotype.
+In our testing framework, we developed a Deviation Regression Model for variance testing, which is a linear model modification to the  Levene's and Brown-Forsythe's classical tests.
+The DRM assesses whether additive differences in the variance exist across genotypes.
+The test is also robust to any genetic effects on the mean of the phenotype.

 array job: sbatch run_vGWAS_5.sh <phenotype> (run on cannes locally/curie.pbtech cluster for all chr) \
 (sbatch) run_vGWAS_4.sh <phenotype> <CHR> (run on cannes locally/curie.pbtech cluster for spec chr) \
 run_vGWAS_3.sh <phenotype> (run on cannes locally in a loop) \